How to Develop a Website Portal in WordPress

 - Live chat, so you can answer visitor queries on the fly

-That’s an eclectic mix of features, and building a portal that contains all of them would take time.
+That’s an eclectic mix of features, and building an online portal that contains all of them would take time.
 Fortunately, plugins streamline the process.

 Blogging functionality is built into WordPress, so that’s already covered.
 As for creating an intranet, there are several top-notch tools you can use.
 One of our favorites is called All-In-One Intranet, which enables you to create ‘hidden’ parts of your website for members only: